 The majority of this area is developed.
-However there are still 57 hectares of vacant land in this area (without development approval for rural residential development).
-The vacant land occurs mostly adjacent to farming areas away from the town and river.
-There is limited immediate demand for this area for several reasons including:
+However there is potentially up to 57 additional lots available in this area (without development approval for large lot residential development).
+The land occurs mostly adjacent to farming areas away from the town and river.
+There is limited immediate demand for this area for the following reasons:

-- Best use of land: Land along Conallin Lane (approximately 24 hectares) is currently used for primary production as part of a larger landholding.
-Given this land forms part of the western boundary to the existing R5 zone and adjacent to existing rural lands it is recommended that this land be rezoned to RU1 Primary Production. - Low market appeal Wakool Road, Old Racecourse Road and Bradley Lane all have vacant rural residential lots but these are less appealing to rural residential buyers due to the distance away from the river, lack of vegetation, the lack of views and proximity to more traditional agricultural land and as such there is limited market interest to develop these lots.
-Given these reasons, one undeveloped lot at Old Racecourse Road adjoining Bradley Lane (28ha approx.), forming the western boundary to the existing R5 zone and adjacent to existing rural lands it is recommended that this land be rezoned to RU1 Primary Production. - Withholding Issues in this area there is evidence of withholding issues from the current owners.
+- Best use of land: Much of the land in this location has been developed for large lot residential development.
+Land along Conallin Lane (approximately 24 hectares) is currently used for primary production as part of a larger landholding.
+There is also a desire of landowners in this location to have larger lot sizes to run hobby farms and run a horse or cattle. - Low market appeal Wakool Road, Old Racecourse Road and Bradley Lane all have some development potential but are less appealing to large lot residential buyers due to the distance away from the river, lack of vegetation, the lack of views and proximity to more traditional agricultural land and as such there is limited market interest to develop these lots. - Withholding Issues in this area there is evidence of withholding issues from the current owners.

-Along the north west section of this area are six vacant lots, five of which all have a lot size of 1 ha and one with a lot size of 4 ha.
+Along the north west section of this area are six undeveloped lots, five of which all have a lot size of 1 ha and one with a lot size of 4 ha.
 These lots are located in an area which is in high demand - close to the river and close to town.
-These lots will not be discounted.
+Given the limited potential for additional lots within this area, it is difficult to identify additional potential development in this location.